kevkenshi-max/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+-  A token allow access to an API.
+Access tokens are received after users successfully authenticate and authorize themselves.
 2. What steps can you take in your web apps to keep your data secure?
+-  Enable different access levels, implement reliable passwords, set up automatic backups, keep security subscriptions updated.
 3. Describe how web servers work.
+-  At the most basic level, whenever a browser needs a file that is hosted on a web server, the browser requests the file via HTTP.
+When the request reaches the correct web server, the HTTP server accepts the request, finds the requested document, and sends it back to the browser, also through HTTP.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+-  Put, Post, Get, Delete.